tomasz90/auto-dca/README.md

-# Auto Dollar Cost Avaraging
+# Auto Dollar Cost Averaging

 DCA - this is one of the simplest investment strategy in which an investor divides up the total amount to be invested across periodic purchases of a target asset in an effort to reduce the impact of volatility on the overall purchase.
 The term was coined by Benjamin Graham.